Paul Goldschmidt Player Props: Cardinals vs. Reds

-On Saturday, Paul Goldschmidt (.262 on-base percentage in past 10 games, 116 points below season-long percentage) and the St. Louis Cardinals play the Cincinnati Reds, whose starting pitcher will be Andrew Abbott.
+On Sunday, Paul Goldschmidt (hitting .231 in his past 10 games) and the St. Louis Cardinals face the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
 First pitch is at 2:15 PM ET.

-He had a hitless showing in his last game (0-for-5) against the Reds.
+In his last appearance, he strung together two hits (going 2-for-4 with a double and an RBI) against the Reds.

 Paul Goldschmidt Game Info & Props vs. the Reds